SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

     // a write to one
     var one = 1
-    func incrementInPlace(_ number: inout Int) {

-        // a read from one and then a write to number number += one
+    // a read from one
-    }
+    print("We're number \(one)!")

 ..
+Might be worth a different example, or else I'm going to keep getting "We are Number One" stuck in my head.

+..
 XXX REFLOW BELOW

+If you've written concurrent or multithreaded programs, conflicting access to memory might be a familiar problem.
+However,
+the conflicting accesses we're discussing in this chapter *don't* involve concurrent or multithreaded code.
+In Swift, there are some ways to modify a value can span several lines of code, which means it's possible for other code to be executed in the middle of the modification.

-You can think of safely reading from and writing to memory like writing words onto a shared piece of paper, where several people take turns reading from or writing to the same piece of paper.
+You can think of safely reading from and writing to memory like writing words onto a piece of paper.
-If people take distinct turns interacting with the paper, the resulting output is easy to reason about and predict.
+If you only make self-contained changes on the paper the resulting output is easy to reason about and predict.
-But if the turns can overlap,
-people could end up reading and writing on the paper at the same time, yielding potentially unpredictable results.

-If multiple people are reading from the paper, the paper shows the same words to everyone, which isn't a problem.
+But if a change requires more than one step, it's possible for other reading and writing to happen before you finish all of the first change's steps.
-However, if one person is writing while another person is reading, the person reading could end up reading nonsense --- for example, by reading a sentence whose end hasn't been written down yet.
+You could end up reading some text that you're still in the middle of writing --- for example, reading a sentence whose end hasn't been written down yet --- yielding potentially unpredictable results.

 Similarly,
 multiple accesses to the same area of memory at the same time could